ashwinkumar12345/intro_to_html/README.md

 ```html
 <p>Hello, World!</p>
 ```

 You are marking up regular text with tags into these elements.
-The browser then interprets these elements to show you what you are used to on a web page.
+The browser then interprets these elements to show you what you expect on a web page.

 Boilerplate HTML code: